 Settlement payments to class members have commenced on May 9, 2022.
 It will take about two weeks to finish mailing the checks and processing the electronic payments.
 If you changed your address recently and have not received payment by mid-June, feel free to email us at [email protected].
 Please include your Claim Number as well as your current address.

-Failed electronic payments will be re-issued as checks approximately 30 days after issuance.
+Failed electronic payments will be re-issued as checks on or around July 1, 2022.
 Settlement payments to class members have commenced on May 9, 2022.
 It will take about two weeks to finish mailing the checks and processing the electronic payments.
 If you are expecting a payment but haven't yet received it, we ask that you wait until mid-June before making an inquiry.

 If you changed your address recently, please email us at [email protected].
 Please include your Claim Number.